neherlab/simple-annotator/README.md

 ## Simple viral annotator

 This simple script aligns viral sequences to a reference genome that is fetched from genbank and lifts the annotation from the reference to the query.
+This is only expected to work for sequences that are very similar to the reference sequence.

 Usage:
 ```